Robot Sound Interpretation: Combining Sight and Sound in Learning-Based Control: Simulation experiments

 \subsection{Sound data processing}

-We consider two types of sound signals in our model: single-word speech signals and single-tone non-speech signals.
-For speech signals, we use the Speech Commands Dataset, which contains 65,000 one-second long utterances of 30 short words collected from thousands of different people \cite{warden2018speech}.
-Two sets of words are chosen from these 30 words for the experiments.
+To show that our model is capable of handling various types of sounds, we consider three types of acoustic signals: single-word speech signals, environmental sounds, and single-tone signals.

+For speech signals, we choose two sets of words from the Speech Commands Dataset~\cite{warden2018speech}.
 Wordset1 contains the utterances of four numbers: ``zero,'' ``one,'' ``two,'' and ``three.''
-Wordset2 includes the utterances of four object names: ``house,'' ``tree,'' ``bird,'' and ``dog.''
-In the data preprocessing stage, we clean the dataset by removing highly distorted and blank recordings.
+Wordset2 includes the utterances of four objects: ``house,'' ``tree,'' ``bird,'' and ``dog.''
+In the data preprocessing stage, we clean the datasets by removing highly distorted and blank recordings.
 For each word in the two sets, 1,000 samples are used for training and 50 samples are used for testing.

+For environmental sounds, we use UrbanSound8K Dataset \cite{Salamon:UrbanSound:ACMMM:14}.
+We choose ``car horn,'' ``gun shot,'' ``dog bark,'' and ``jackhammer''.\footnote{For ``car horn,'' we use both foreground and background sound because the amount of data in this class is small.
+For all the other classes, we use only foreground sound.} For each class, at least 400 samples are used for training and 50 samples are used for testing.

-For non-speech signals, we use NSynth dataset, an audio dataset containing 305,979 musical notes, each with a unique pitch, timbre, and envelope \cite{nsynth2017}.
-The musical notes we use are $C_4$ (Middle C), $D_4$, $E_4$, and $F_4$.
-The musical instruments for performing those notes include guitar, keyboard, and string.
+For single-tone signals, we choose four musical notes, $C_4$ (Middle C), $D_4$, $E_4$, and $F_4$, performed by various musical instruments from NSynth datasets \cite{nsynth2017}.
 For each of the four musical notes, 1,000 samples are used for training and 50 samples are used for testing.

-When extracting the MFCCs for the sound signal, we use 40 filters in the filter bank and 40 coefficients~\cite{pythonSpeechFeatures}.
+When extracting the MFCCs for the sound signals, we use 40 filters in the filter bank and 40 coefficients~\cite{pythonSpeechFeatures}.
 The resulted MFCCs is padded with zeros if the number of frames is less than 100 so that the sound feature $S\in\mathbb{R}^{100 \times 40}$.